Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Preliminaries: Incentive Attacks

 Incentive attacks on the Nakamoto consensus rely on DAA due to the following reason.
 Assume that an adversary has $\alpha$ fraction of the total hashpower in the system and every block pays its miner $\frac{1}{D_0}$ units of money as a coinbase reward.
 If the adversary follows the honest protocol, on average, it gets $\alpha$ rewards in each epoch.
 Now, assume that the adversary employs a withholding strategy under which the adversarial blocks are not released as soon as they are mined and makes sure that $\rho$ fraction of the canonical blocks are adversarial.
 If $\rho>\alpha$, after the difficulty is adjusted, the adversary will get $\rho$ rewards in each subsequent epoch.
 Notice, in the initial epoch where the attack starts, due to the withholding, the adversary may get less than $\alpha$ rewards, which will be compensated in the following epochs as the difficulty is readjusted.

-The initial fluctuation in the revenue is called the short-term revenue change and will be analyzed in Section~\ref{sec::short-term} for selfish mining strategies and in Section~\ref{sec::bwh} for power adjusting block withholding strategies.
+The initial fluctuation in the revenue is called the short-term revenue change and will be analyzed in Section~\ref{sec::short-term} for selfish mining strategies and in Section~\ref{sec::bwh} for PAW strategies.
 To do so, we first introduce these strategies in the remaining part of this section and provide the relevant quantities needed for the analysis.